usmcamp0811/dotfiles/packages/misc/nix-slide-deck/slides.md

 </div>

 <!--
-Here’s a structured outline for your full slide deck based on your current flow and your goal of leading the audience from “What is Nix?” to “Nix is the future of software and infra”:

 ## 🔷 Slide Deck Outline: *Nix — Taming the Wild West of Codebases*

 ### I. **Opening: Set the Stage**